 If you bake often with fresh cherries you do need a cherry pitter.
 It's a little gadget that will make your life easier.

-It's the only part of this recipe that takes a little patience and an apron.
-Make sure your clothes are covered as pitting cherries means drops of cherry juice will be flying around.
+It's the only part of this recipe that requires a little patience and an apron.
+Make sure your clothes are covered, as pitting cherries will cause drops of cherry juice to fly around.

 Put cherries in a saucepan and add the lemon juice, sugar, and cornstarch dissolved in water.

-Cook over medium heat briefly, just until it comes to a boil.
-Remove.
+Cook over medium heat for a few minutes, just until it comes to a boil.
+Remove and let cool before dumping it into the baking dish.

 Bake as directed until golden brown and juices bubble.

-Vintage Kitchen tip: Make sure the topping is fully baked.
-It may be golden brown and the juices bubbling but lift some of the dough here and there to check that it's not still wet inside.
+Make sure the topping is fully baked.
+It may be golden brown and the juices bubbling, but lift some of the dough here and there to check that it's not still wet inside.

 Kitchen notes

-- Type of cake mix: the amount needed is about half a box of yellow cake mix (which is the most commonly used), but white cake mix also works well with cherries.
-If you want to use a whole box, double the filling recipe (or use two cans of cherry pie filling) and use a larger baking dish.
+- Type of cake mix: the amount needed is about half a large box of yellow cake mix (which is the most commonly used), but white cake mix also works well with cherries.
+If you want to use a whole box, double the filling recipe and use a larger baking dish.

 - Topping: after making many dump cakes, I tried several ways of mixing the cake mix with butter, and my favorite is by far the one explained here using melted butter and a separate bowl.
-You can also do it the old-fashioned way, as is shown in the cherry chocolate dump cake post.
+You can also do it the old-fashioned way, as is shown in the 3-ingredient dump cake recipe.

-- Filling: I like making it from scratch, but store-bought pie filling works like a charm if you usually use it.
+- Filling: make it from scratch or use store-bought pie filling; it's what gives this dessert its name.
 Just open a can!
 Doesn't get much simpler than that.
 I do recommend adding some extra fresh cherries.
-It adds a lot of freshness and sometimes flavor to the fruit filling.
+It contributes freshness and flavor to the fruit filling.

 - Flavorings: you can add some almond extract, vanilla extract, or ground cinnamon to the fruit mixture, as they pair very well with cherries.
 A ½ teaspoon at the most so you don't overpower the flavor of the fruit.

-- Storing: treat it like you would a crumble or crisp, keeping leftovers in the refrigerator.
-You can also freeze it for a month, sometimes more.
-Let it thaw at room temperature and warm it slightly in the oven before eating.
+- Storing: treat it like you would a crumble or crisp, keeping leftovers in the refrigerator or in the freezer, always well wrapped.

 Related recipes you might like: